With all the insight I provide during our consultation,

-the wardrobe guideline I send upon booking a headshot session, the wardrobe tips with samples, and all the sample photos underneath my blog articles, the subject of wardrobe still seems to mystify actors.
+the wardrobe guideline I send upon booking a headshot session, the wardrobe tips with samples, all the sample photos underneath my blog articles, and the tips on Instagram, the subject of wardrobe still seems to mystify actors.

-But first, your wardrobe should include only items from your closet that you like.
-It seems obvious, but it’s truly surprising how many people bring wardrobe they don’t like, and when I choose that item to photograph them in, they object.
+But first, your wardrobe should include only items from your closet THAT YOU LIKE.
+It seems obvious, but it’s truly surprising how many people bring wardrobes they don’t like, and when I choose that item to photograph them in, they object.

 - Do bring lots of vibrant primary colors.

 - Stay away from black unless for a suit, leather jacket or hoodie for an edgy look.

 - Unless choosing for kids, stay away from large patterns.
 Small patterns, plaid, and polka dots are okay for certain looks.

 - Bring white only as a layer; perhaps under a sweater, suit, or an open shirt.
 NEVER bring white as a primary option, because it will reflect and become a distracting hot spot in your photo.

 - Avoid pastels because similar to white, they tend to wash out.

 - Graphic Tees are okay for certain looks, but generally, avoid logos and distracting writing on T-shirts.

 - Do bring accessories, including hats, scarves, glasses, and jewelry that define you.
 You never know what look might be enhanced or expressed with a touch of your personality.